ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models: Introduction

 \section{Introduction}

 Large Vision–Language Models (VLMs)~\citep{qwen,LLaVA-NeXT,internvl3} achieve strong multimodal understanding but at a substantial computational cost.
 A major contributor to this cost is the large number of visual tokens produced by modern vision backbones.
 For example, the vision encoder in LLaVA-1.5~\citep{LLaVA-1.5} generates up to 576 tokens for a single image, whereas the text side often contains only a few tokens, such as \textit{“Describe this image in a short sentence”}.
 This imbalance leads to high inference latency and memory overhead~\citep{FastV,Divprune}.
 To address this issue, token pruning has emerged as a practical solution that selectively removes less informative visual tokens at inference time.
-Prior work has shown that aggressive token reduction can yield large speedups with only modest drops in accuracy~\citep{sparsevlm,visionzip}.
+Prior work has shown that aggressive token reduction can yield large speedups with only modest drops in accuracy~\citep{sparsevlm,visionzip,hired}.

 Recent research on VLM token pruning has increasingly focused on training-free schemes.
-Unlike methods that require calibration data or fine-tuning~\citep{GQA,Tokenpacker,VTW}, training-free approaches prune tokens directly at inference.
+Unlike works that require calibration data or fine-tuning~\citep{GQA,Tokenpacker,VTW}, training-free approaches prune tokens directly at inference.
 These methods can be broadly categorized into two groups.
 (1) Attention-based approaches score tokens using attention magnitudes; however, attention often concentrates on background regions~\citep{darcet2023vision} and tends to retain redundant tokens with overlapping content~\citep{visionzip,Llava-prumerge}.
-For example, in an image of a laptop on a desk (Fig.~\ref{fig:intro:concept}), attention-based pruning may preserve many redundant tokens with overlapping content from the background, while ignoring tokens near the monitor that are critical for answering a question about objects on the monitor.
-(2) Diversity-based approaches~\citep{Divprune} select tokens by maximizing feature diversity, measuring pairwise distances between token embeddings.
+For example, in an image of a laptop on a desk (Fig.~\ref{fig:intro:concept}), attention-based pruning may keep many redundant background tokens while missing tokens near the monitor that are important for answering questions.
+(2) Diversity-based approaches~\citep{Divprune,balanced, pei2025greedyprune} select tokens by maximizing feature diversity, measuring pairwise distances between token embeddings.
 However, because these methods prioritize diversity uniformly across all tokens without explicitly considering task-relevant cues, they may discard tokens from visually salient regions.
 In the same laptop example, diversity-based pruning may select feature-diverse tokens, but not necessarily those near the monitor, which are crucial for reasoning about nearby objects.